A glimpse into my novels

 “You are a genius my friend; that’s how it went, that is why you are the boss.
 The way you made them all think that it was their idea, the whole sting and fish farm.
 Having them united as the one hundred and one percent team was a great idea.
 I give you credit Charlie; as they say, you are the man.”
 Thinking to himself; I am controlling everything, but better to give credit to others.
 If it fails, I carry no blame, it was someone else’s concept.
 If it makes good, I give credit to others, making allies and seen as a great guy to everyone; while in reality, I benefit from the plan, indifferent to who gets credit for disclosing the idea.
 Sort of like a race car driver who has nothing to do with building the racetrack, drives his car and wins the race.

-“About almost illegal, it was illegal; until we just made it legal, right now in our meeting.
+“My dear captain, it was illegal; until we just made it legal, right now in our meeting.
 At least I hope it is.
 Also, I have to congratulate you on opening the door to the conspiracy theory.”
 Chuckled Johnson.

 “I’ll drink to that and to your mistress Judy.”

 They both finished their Johnnie Double Black and called it a night.
-Charles left for his house down south, Johnson to drove to his luxury hideaway condo near the beach, to meet with Judy.
+Charles left for his house down south, Johnson drove to his luxury hideaway condo near the beach, to meet with Judy.

 While walking to his car, Johnson approached a well-dressed young man entering a Jaguar sports car from the sixties, a classic automobile.
 “That is a beautiful model and well kept.
 Do you work here?”